 Mast cells can be found in all body tissues.
 They are a subtype of white blood cells and are important cells forming part of the immune system.
-They can be found in all body tissues and protect the body from invading organisms such as parasites.
+They protect the body from invading organisms such as parasites.

 Some chemicals released by mast cells include heparin (which prevents blood clots in vessels).
 Others are histamine, serotonin, and proteolytic enzymes (enzymes for the breakdown of proteins).